 Living Will A legal instrument by which an individual details the actions to be taken if he or she becomes incapacitated, is unable to provide consent, or is unable to make his or her own medical decisions.
 A living will is also referred to as an advance healthcare directive or medical directive.

-Long-Term Care The services provided, typically over long periods, to individuals who cannot care for themselves.
+Long-Term Care The services provided, typically over long periods, to individuals who need support to care for themselves.
 The services provided vary depending on the condition of the individual receiving them, including whether the result of an injury, a chronic condition or a disability.

 M